Your Child Just Joined Guzheng CCA? Parents Read This!March 22, 2019

 - Guzheng nails or picks

-The standard musical scale contains the notes C, D, E, F, G, A and B. When you go up the scale (ie. going higher in pitch), you tighten the string.
-While going down the scale (ie. going lower in pitch), you loosen the string.
+The standard musical scale comprises notes C, D, E, F, G, A, and B. When ascending the scale (higher in pitch), strings are tightened.
+Conversely, when descending the scale (lower in pitch), strings are loosened.

-Let’s assume we will be tuning the Guzheng to the key of D, which also happens to be the most commonly used key for the Guzheng.
-The Guzheng is tuned pentatonically, which means the Guzheng strings are tuned to DO, RE, MI, SO, LA, or ‘1’, ‘2’, ‘3’, ‘5’, ‘6’.
+For our tuning reference, let’s consider the key of D, which is commonly used for the Guzheng.
+The Guzheng typically follows a pentatonic scale, with strings tuned to DO, RE, MI, SO, LA or ‘1’, ‘2’, ‘3’, ‘5’, ‘6’.

-From the top (the thickest string on the Guzheng), the string is tuned to D, followed by E, F#, A and B for the next 4 strings.
+Starting from the thickest string (top string) on the Guzheng, the strings are tuned to D, followed by E, F#, A, and B for the next four strings respectively.

-What makes tuning the Guzheng easy is that the strings follow the same notes (D, E, F#, A, B), but only in different octaves.
-This means that you would’ve covered 20 out of the 21 strings on the Guzheng!
-Neat!
-If you’ve done it right, the very last string should be tuned to a..
-D!
+The beauty of tuning the Guzheng lies in its consistency – strings follow the same notes (D, E, F#, A, B) across different octaves, covering 20 out of the 21 strings.
+The last string should ideally be tuned to a D!

-Another way to ensure you’re tuning the Guzheng correctly is that for the key of D, the strings in green are tuned to A.
+Another helpful tip: For the key of D, strings in green are tuned to A.

-If you are tuning a new Guzheng for the first time, or just installed some new strings, you may want to gently press the strings on both sides of the bridge.
-This helps the Guzheng strings to stabilise faster.
-It is also good to tune the entire Guzheng up to 3 times to make sure the instrument has stabilised.
+If it’s your first time tuning a new Guzheng or installing fresh strings, gently press the strings on both sides of the bridge.
+This aids in faster stabilization of the strings.
+It’s also beneficial to tune the entire Guzheng up to three times to ensure the instrument stabilizes.

-We hope this guide has been helpful for you.
+We hope this guide proves helpful in your Guzheng tuning journey!